 - Open, warm and welcoming to everyone from any background and any walk of life.
 We know we’re right with God because we’re forgiven, not because we’re good—so we don’t expect anything different of anyone else.

 - Thought-provoking and practical.
 Jesus isn’t a dead historical figure who has some wise words for life.
-He’s God’s risen king who is active in shaping who we are—from the big decisions of life to the day-to-day decisions we make.
-So when we open the Bible and hear about Jesus, we expect to be changed, because the person speaking is alive and knows us like no other.
+He’s God’s risen king who is active in shaping who we are—from the big decisions of life to our day-to-day experiences.
+So when we open the Bible and hear about Jesus, we expect to be changed, because the Jesus is alive and knows us like no other.

 - A celebration and thanksgiving for what God has done for us.
-So we’ll sing about what God has done, reminding each other of the truth, and we’ll pray to God, our Father, who longs to hear from his people.
+We’ll sing about what God has done, we’ll remind each other of the truth, and we’ll pray to God, our Father, who longs to hear from his people.

 - Family-friendly for children of all ages.
 You can expect to find a segment in each service where the kids will be involved.
 Kids in primary school or below are also invited to head out for kids programs after the first 20 minutes or so of the service.